 - 5. Initialization Setup Check all the boxes in the top right window. - a) Sync Mount to PC Time. - b) Set Latitude / Longitude default is to leave it checked. - c) Enable Mount Tracking on Unpark under normal circumstances this is usually checked; however, if you like to power up the mount and go have dinner and watch a movie, then you may want to uncheck the box. - d) Set Slew Rate Assuming that you are not in a rush, this is usually set to 900x. - e) Set PulseGuide / Guide Rate This is auto set at 1.00x and cannot be changed. - f) Set PEM Enable / Disable The default is set to Enable PEM.
-If your mount is more than a year ot two old and you have not made a new curve, then it should be set to Disable PEM. - g) Set RA Backlash (not visible with CP4/5) always set to Zero correction. - h) Set Dec Backlash (not visible with CP4/5) always set to Zero correction. - i) Connect Time Out use default settings. - 6.
-Other Options - a) In general, stick with the default settings unless you have a specific reason to change it. - b) Enable Debug Logs Checked. - c) Keep Mount Time Synced to PC Time Checked. - d) Convert Syncs to ReCals Checked. - e) Minimize Control Window on Connect Unchecked. - f) Show in Taskbar when Minimized Checked. - g) Check for New Version when Starting Checked. - h) Auto-enable Tracking when ASCOM Clients Send certain Commands - Checked. - i) Calibrate Move Directions on First Slew Checked if NOT using APCC. - j) ASCOM RA MoveAxis = 0 Stops Tracking Unchecked. - k) Set Driver Wiindow on Top Unchecked. - I) Remember Last Window Position Checked. - m) Reverse Dec moves on pier flip Unchecked.
+If your mount is more than a year ot two old and you have not made a new curve, then it should be set to Disable PEM. - g) Set RA Backlash (not visible with CP4/5) always set to Zero correction. - Set Dec Backlash (not visible with CP4/5) always set to Zero correction. - i) Connect Time Out use default settings.

+6. Other Options

+- a) Enable Debug Logs Checked. - b) Keep Mount Time Synced to PC Time Checked. - c) Convert Syncs to ReCals Checked. - d) Minimize Control Window on Connect Unchecked. - e) Show in Taskbar when Minimized Checked. - f) Check for New Version when Starting Checked. - g) Auto-enable Tracking when ASCOM Clients Send certain Commands Checked. - Calibrate Move Directions on First Slew Checked if NOT using APCC. - i) ASCOM RA MoveAxis = 0 Stops Tracking Unchecked. - j) Set Driver Wiindow on Top Checked - k) Remember Last Window Position Checked